Ashleigh Johnson: 2020 Tokyo Olympics

-Johnson also competed on the US Olympic water polo team in the Tokyo 2020 Summer Olympics, which were held in 2021 due to the COVID-19 pandemic.
-The U.S. women's water polo team again earned a gold medal.
-Johnson made 80 saves during the 2020 Olympics, which was more than any other goalkeeper in the women's and men's tournaments.
+Johnson competed on the US Olympic water polo team in the Tokyo 2020 Summer Olympics, held in 2021 due to the COVID-19 pandemic.
+The U.S. women's water polo team earned the team gold medal under Head Coach Adam Krikorian.
+Johnson made 80 saves during the 2020 Olympics, the most saves for a goalkeeper in both the women's and men's tournaments.
+Krikorian had played water polo for UCLA, and had a strong win record coaching the UCLA women's team.
+In 2020, the United States was a distinct pre-Olympic favorite to win the gold medal, having captured the two previous Olympic medals in 2012 and 2016 under Krikorian, as well as having won the 2015, 2017, and 2019 World Championships.

+The U.S. women's team won the gold medal, defeating Spain 14-5 in the final round to determine the gold and silver medal winners.
+Strong in the late rounds, the U.S. Women had previously won both their quarter-final and semi-final rounds, while Spain beat the strong women's teams from China and Hungary to also move to the final round.
+In early rounds, in an unexpected outcome, the U.S. women had lost to Hungary, a country with a strong tradition in men's water polo.

-2024 Summer Olympics
+2024 Paris Olympics

 At the age of 29, Johnson appeared in her third Olympiad in Paris at the 2024 Summer Olympics.
-Their first match was against Greece and the US team won easily and Johnson only gave up 4 points.
+The US team's first match was against Greece, and the they won easily with Johnson only allowing 4 points as goalkeeper.
 US Olympic head coach, Adam Krikorian, has said of Johnson:She's an incredible athlete.
 She's got great hand-eye coordination, great reflexes and reactions.
 And then she's fiercely competitive - fiercely.
 And you would never know it by her demeanor or by the huge smile on her face.
-But to us, on the inside, we know how driven she is to be one of the best ever to do it.Team USA Women's Water Polo ended their Olympic season in fourth place after a 10 - 11 loss to the Netherlands.
-Johnson only allowed 37 percent of the shots from the Netherlands.
+But to us, on the inside, we know how driven she is to be one of the best ever to do it.Team USA Women's Water Polo ended the 2024 Olympic water polo tournament in fourth place after a 10 - 11 loss to the Netherlands.
+Johnson allowed only 37 percent of the shots on goal taken by the Netherlands women's team.

+In highlights of her international competition, she won a team gold medal in the 2015 Pan American Games in Toronto, and a gold medal in the 2019 Pan American Games in Lima, Peru.
+She won two golds in the World Championships with one in 2015 in Kazan, and one in 2019 in Gwangju.

+Looking to aid the Miami community, around 2021-2, Johnson and her sister Chelsea helped to create a program for lower income middle school students learning to swim.